 Presque Isle State Park, a 3,200-acre sandy peninsula boasting nine different beaches on Lake Erie, is the premier place to enjoy a day at the beach.
-This popular summer destination provides visitors with bath houses, picnic pavilions, concession stands, playgrounds, volleyball courts, and plenty of sandy shore for lounging and building castles with the kids.
+This popular summer destination provides visitors with bathhouses, picnic pavilions, concession stands, playgrounds, volleyball courts, and plenty of sandy shore for lounging and building castles with the kids.
 Beaches are guarded and open daily from Memorial Day to Labor Day.
 If you’re looking for more adventure, there are 11 miles of hiking trails, scenic boat tours, recreational scuba diving, bird watching, lighthouses to explore, and the Tom Ridge Environmental Center to welcome you to the park.

 Moraine State Park’s Lake Arthur has long been a beach retreat for Pittsburghers looking to escape the hustle and bustle.
-Beach-goers can enjoy the 400-foot grass and sand Pleasant Valley Beach and the 500-foot sand Lakeview Beach.
+Beachgoers can enjoy the 400-foot grass and sand Pleasant Valley Beach and the 500-foot Lakeview Beach.
 Located along the south side of the lake, Pleasant Valley Beach offers a sand-covered volleyball court and playground.
-Both beaches are open Memorial Day to Labor Day and have changing facilities and snack bars.
+Both beaches are open from Memorial Day to Labor Day and have changing facilities and snack bars.

 Historic Greenwood Furnace State Park is a throwback to a thriving ironmaking community that flourished from 1843 to 1901.
 What was once a busy industrial complex is now a relaxing oasis in the Alleghenies.
-Within the park, there is a 300-foot sand beach along with modern restrooms, picnic tables and pavilions, a playground, snack bars, horseshoe pits, volleyball courts, and a ball field.
-The beach area is open from late May to mid-Sept.
+Within the park, there is a 300-foot sand beach, along with modern restrooms, picnic tables and pavilions, a playground, snack bars, horseshoe pits, volleyball courts, and a ball field.
+The beach area is open from late May to mid-Sep.

 Hickory Run State Park is renowned for its Boulder Field — a vast boulder-strewn area that is a National Natural Landmark.
 Another highlight of the park is the sand beach at Sand Spring Lake.
 Around the swimming beach, park-goers can enjoy a lunch at the hundreds of picnic tables, try their hand at some disc golf, or gain some survival skills orienteering.
 After a day at the beach, extend your stay at one of the deluxe cabins at Hickory Run and take the next day to explore some of the 44 miles of hiking trails or cooling off under the 25-foot Hawk Run waterfall.

 Laurel Hill State Park boasts 4,062 acres of mountainous terrain in the Laurel Highlands and the 63-acre Laurel Hill Lake.
-Open from late May to mid-Sept., beach-goers will find ample sand area along the 1,200-foot beach.
+Open from late May to mid-Sep., beachgoers will find ample sand area along the 1,200-foot beach.
 Don’t just kick back and cool off in the fresh water — there are plenty of activities to enjoy near the area, including horseshoes, beach volleyball, a ball field, and playgrounds.
 Visitors will also want to walk along the trail systems and visit the Jones Mill Run Dam to see a wide range of plants, wildlife, and waterfalls.

 Families love to retreat to Lebanon County at Mt.
 Gretna Lake & Beach.
 Build a sandcastle along the 300-foot lake shoreline, soak up the sun on the large grassy area, or gather some teammates for a beach volleyball game.
 Itching to get out on the water?
 Take a dip into the lake off the high dive or try a swing ride over the water.
 There’s also a children’s dock, snack bar, kayak and tube rentals, and a picnic grove for endless opportunities for family fun!
-The beach area is open from late May to the beginning of Sept.
+The eight-acre beach area is open from late May to the beginning of Sep.

 To learn more about lake vacations, check out the visitPA website.
-Follow us on Facebook, Twitter, Pinterest, and Instagram to stay up-to-date on even more great ideas and places to visit around our state.
+Follow us on Facebook, Twitter, and Instagram to stay up-to-date on even more great ideas and places to visit around our state.
 Don’t forget to sign up for our monthly Happy Thoughts e-newsletter so you never miss an update.